Tuesday, May 22, 2012 Register

 Forum

-BUNNY 911 - If your rabbit hasn't eaten or pooped in 12-24 hours, call a vet immediately!
+BUNNY 911 – If your rabbit hasn’t eaten or pooped in 12-24 hours, call a vet immediately!
+Don’t have a vet?
+Check out VET RESOURCES

 The subject of intentional breeding or meat rabbits is prohibited.
 The answers provided on this board are for general guideline purposes only.
 The information is not intended to diagnose or treat your pet.
 It is your responsibility to assess the information being given and seek professional advice/second opinion from your veterinarian and/or qualified behaviorist.

-BINKYBUNNY FORUMS > BONDING > bonding bunnies--Simon and Olive BONDED
+Forum BONDING bonding bunnies–Simon and Olive BONDED

-Author Messages
+Messages

 312 posts Send Private Message

 Well, I took Olive down to the local shelter today and she met a nice New Zealand bunny (male, neutered).
 They seemed to be getting on alright (no fighting, no lunging) so I took the plunge and brought him home with us.
-Now I think I've made a big mistake--they fought during their bonding session and fur flew (the NZ bunny, who's name I've got to change, growled) but nobody was hurt.
+Now I think I’ve made a big mistake–they fought during their bonding session and fur flew (the NZ bunny, who’s name I’ve got to change, growled) but nobody was hurt.
 Meanwhile, I separated them and put one bunny in a smaller cage and the other in the X pen.
-They can see each other, but they can't get to one another when both are caged.
-I went out to eat, then came home and switched it so the NZ bunny was in the X pen and Olive was free range (I'm not sure yet about the NZ's litterbox habits, so he has to stay in the X pen until I'm confident he's ok to be let free range.
-Olive is keeping a wary eye on her new "friend" and will often come up to the cage bars and try to nip at him (I stop this before it happens), but so far nothing else has happened in the way of fighting.
+They can see each other, but they can’t get to one another when both are caged.
+I went out to eat, then came home and switched it so the NZ bunny was in the X pen and Olive was free range (I’m not sure yet about the NZ’s litterbox habits, so he has to stay in the X pen until I’m confident he’s ok to be let free range.
+Olive is keeping a wary eye on her new “friend” and will often come up to the cage bars and try to nip at him (I stop this before it happens), but so far nothing else has happened in the way of fighting.

 What do I do now?
 Obviousy, I need to get them to bond on neutral territory (the bathroom is probably the only place I can think of at the moment that would would be somewhere Olive hasn't really been), but I'm afraid of putting them together again.
 When's a good time to try meeting up again in the same physical space?

-9147 posts Send Private Message
+10479 posts Send Private Message

 That is a common reaction when starting a bond.
 Keep doing it, every day.